The Bankrate promise

 Should you switch to a travel credit card?
 Long story short, it depends.
 It’s a good idea for responsible cardholders who want to add new credit and earn rewards.
 For Gen Zers who regularly carry over balances, you should focus on making regular payments on your existing card.

 Your credit score is a good indicator of the accuracy of your credit report, and a sudden drop in this three-digit number could indicate some fraudulent activity.
-Staying aware of your score, at least every few months, keeps you on top of any errors on your credit report and lets you know what to expect when applying for a new loan.
+Checking your score (at least once every few months) will help you stay on top of any errors on your credit report and know what to expect when applying for a new loan.